-Who works on WIP
+Who Works on WIP

 There are numerous national and regional stakeholders throughout the Pacific who are working hard to promote women in politics.
 At the national level, within Pacific Governments, Departments of Women often lead work to support women in politics, while National Councils of Women are also key actors, along with a range of other civil society organisations.
 A number of regional organisations work in partnership with local organisations.
 It has been a common suggestion that support organisations should improve coordination of their activities.
 To this end, this page seeks to share information on key organisations in the region who support women in politics activities that involve Pacific women.